Stefanuk12/ThePublicMind/Learning/AI Fundamentals/Lectures/02 - Regression.md

 - Training
 	- Apply the algorithm to this split, to establish the relationship
 - Validation
-	- During training, generate predictions and compare to known
+	- During training, generate predictions on unseen data and compare to known
+	- To access the performance of the model
 	- Can be used for model hyper-parameter tuning
 - Test